hypriot/blog/content/post/verify-kernel-container-compatibility.md

 $ ls -al kernel.config
 -rw-rw-r-- 1 pirate pirate 165739 Apr 28 07:26 kernel.config
 ```

+**Hint:** On some Linux systems like Raspbian for the Raspberry Pi, the kernel .config is only available as a kernel module.
+Then you have to load the module first, using the command `sudo modprobe configs`.

 #### Verify the Linux Kernel from a .config file